Kevin P. Ryan: Business Insider

 Ryan and Dwight Merriman founded Business Insider in 2009 with Henry Blodget.
 Ryan was chairman of the board through its acquisition by Axel Springer SE for $442 million.

 MongoDB

 Ryan and Dwight Merriman founded MongoDB Inc. in 2007.
 Ryan served as chairman of the board through the company's initial public offering in 2017 at a $1.18 billion valuation.

 Recognitions

 In June 2009, Ryan was named Entrepreneur of the Year by Ernst & Young, LLP and In 2013 was named one of "The 100 Most Influential New Yorkers of the Past 25 Years" by the Observer.
 Ryan was also named one of the "50 Most Influential Business People" by Crain's New York Business, and was included in Vanity Fairs "2011 New Establishment List".

 Personal

 Ryan earned his B.A. from Yale University in 1985 and his M.B.A. from INSEAD in 1990.
 He is a Fellow at Yale University's Trumbull College.
 Ryan lives in New York City with his wife and children.
+His wife is a French citizen.
+His oldest son studied in Yale College for his undergraduate studies and an MBA in Stanford.
+After graduating from Yale he worked in France in a startup called Brut.
+It is a major player in Europe in the media and entertainment realm.
+He was the 10th employee.